dnanto/ffbio/README.md

 ```

 ```
-usage: fffilter.py [-h] [-fmt FMT] [-fmt-o FMT_O] [-pattern PATTERN]
+usage: fffilter.py [-h] [-fmt-in FMT_IN] [-fmt-out FMT_OUT] file query
-                   [-length LENGTH] [-percentage]
-                   file

 filter sequence records by header and/or length

 positional arguments:
-  file                  the sequence file
+  file                  the sequence file query                 the query to filter records

 optional arguments:
-  -h, --help            show this help message and exit -fmt FMT, --fmt FMT, -format FMT, --format FMT
+  -h, --help            show this help message and exit -fmt-in FMT_IN, --fmt-in FMT_IN
-                        the sequence file format (input) (default: fasta) -fmt-o FMT_O, --fmt-o FMT_O
+                        the sequence file format (input) (default: fasta) -fmt-out FMT_OUT, --fmt-out FMT_OUT
-                        the sequence file format (output) (default: fasta) -pattern PATTERN      the regex pattern to search headers (default: None) -length LENGTH        the sequence length (default: None) -percentage, --percentage
+                        the sequence file format (output) (default: None)
-                        the flag to use percentage bounds (default: False)
 ```

-### Length Syntax
+### Query Syntax

-The length syntax is length:+:-, where length is the sequence length in bp, + is the upper bound, and - is the lower bound.
-If the ```-percentage``` flag is set then the bounds are interpreted as percentages in the range [0, 100].
+The length syntax is the LEN keyword + operator + number or range.
+Choose an operator: <, <=, =, ==, >=, >, IN.
+The range format is two numbers separated by a dash.

+The query syntax is the LIKE keyword + property + regex.
+The property is a [SeqRecord](http://biopython.org/DIST/docs/api/Bio.SeqRecord.SeqRecord-class.html) property.

+To negate the results, prepend an N to the keyword: NLEN, NLIKE.

+TODO: allow access to subproperties and fields, such as annotations and qualifiers...

 ### Ex-1